bens4lsu/theskinny-publish/Content/blog2/linnoying.md

 I haven't watched the guy play.
 And if all we see is highlight after highlight, I'll be rooting for the other team when I finally do catch a game.

-<b>Update:</b>  Kind of cool that <a href="http://feinsteinonthebrink.com/index.php?id=2843356311304035537" target="_blank">the best sportswriter in the country came up with the same argument</a>, albeit written much better.
+**Update:**  Kind of cool that <a href="http://feinsteinonthebrink.com/index.php?id=2843356311304035537" target="_blank">the best sportswriter in the country came up with the same argument</a>, albeit written much better.

 Feinstein really is the best.
 His latest book is one of my favorite reads in years.  <a href="http://www.amazon.com/gp/product/0316079049/ref=as_li_ss_tl?ie=UTF8&tag=theskinnyonbe-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0316079049">You should use this link to buy it now</a><img src="http://www.assoc-amazon.com/e/ir?t=theskinnyonbe-20&l=as2&o=1&a=0316079049" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />.